On May 15, 1992, "Testament" released their fifth album, "The Ritual".

 True, the old and familiar "Testament" softened a bit on this album and focused more on melody and emotion, but still, this album is better than many other albums released at the time in the thrash scene.
 On this album, the band reached musical maturity.
 Chuck Billy proved he can sing and Alex Skolnick has shown that metal can hit you hard even without fast guitars and aggression.

-Bottom line, this is a good album by a band trying to go in a new direction at a time when the thrash scene has almost reached saturation, and there is nothing wrong with that.
+The bottom line, this is a good album by a band trying to go in a new direction at a time when the thrash scene has almost reached saturation, and there is nothing wrong with that.
 On the contrary!
 It proves how versatile and diverse this band is.

 If you are looking for a classic thrash at Testament, this is definitely not the place to start.
 However, if you're looking for a bit of variety, like Chuck Billy's voice clean and less rough, and you have no aversion to melody and slower rhythms, then take 55 minutes of free time and enjoy an extraordinary moment in the career of this great band.